brunopasqualini/aligent-engineer-test/README.md

 ## API & Endpoints

 In order to meet the requirements of this challenge, three different endpoints have been created.
-The following sections will be describing each of this endpoints and their respective functionalities.
+The following sections will be describing each of these endpoints and their respective functionalities.

 ##### 1. Number of days between two dates